simonecorsi/awesome/README.md

 *   [Azure/go-asynctask](https://github.com/Azure/go-asynctask) - Simple mimic of async/await for those come from C# world, now you can Cancel(), Wait() on a go routine.

-*   [panjf2000/ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go, inspired by fasthttp./ ants 是一个高性能且低损耗的 goroutine 池。
+*   [panjf2000/ants](https://github.com/panjf2000/ants) - 🐜🐜🐜 ants is a high-performance and low-cost goroutine pool in Go./ ants 是一个高性能且低损耗的 goroutine 池。

 *   [thejerf/suture](https://github.com/thejerf/suture) - Supervisor trees for Go.